c-grigsby/c-grigsby/README.md

   </a>
 </div>

-Software developer and senior undergraduate computer science student at Coastal Carolina University, South Carolina
+Software developer and senior undergraduate computer science student at Coastal Carolina University

 🌱 I'm currently learning more about